NBISweden/Rcourse/vt17/exercise/Dataframes.md

 - Create and work with matrices, data frames and lists
 - Perform basic math operator on matrices
 - Use functions to summarize information from data frames
-- Extract subsets of data from macrices, data frames and lists
+- Extract subsets of data from matrices, data frames and lists
 - Create S3 object from a list

 # Matrices in R<a id="orgheadline3"></a>

 The command to create a matrix in R is `matrix()`.
 As input it takes a vector of values, the number of rows and the number of columns.